puppetlabs/puppet-vscode/README.md

 Linting is automatically applied to the document as you edit, without having to save the file first.
 The validation uses [puppet-lint](https://github.com/rodjek/puppet-lint) to validate the Puppet syntax in all open puppet files.
 Errors and warnings appear in the Problems window in VSCode.

+### Live Workspace Intellisense

+If you are editing a module you will now get live intellisense of the [Puppet Custom Types](https://puppet.com/docs/puppet/latest/custom_types.html), [Functions](https://puppet.com/docs/puppet/latest/lang_write_functions_in_puppet.html), [Classes](https://puppet.com/docs/puppet/latest/lang_classes.html) and [Defined Types](https://puppet.com/docs/puppet/latest/lang_defined_types.html).
+For example if you are editing the [puppetlabs-apache module](https://github.com/puppetlabs/puppetlabs-apache) you will be able to get auto-complete for resources like `apache::vhost` or `apache::mod::php`.

+Support for [Control Repositories](https://puppet.com/docs/pe/latest/control_repo.html) is _coming soon!_

+> Note: Workspace Intellisense is only updated when you save a file, instead of features like linting which update as you type

 ### Puppet Commands

 #### Puppet Resource